Lady smiling in city

 Treatment Overview

-Mastitis won't go away without treatment.
-Treating it right away helps keep the infection from quickly getting worse and usually eases symptoms after about 2 days.
+Mastitis may go away with early self-care and management of symptoms.
+Sometimes you will need antibiotics.
+Treating it right away helps keep it from quickly getting worse and usually eases symptoms after about 2 days.
 Delaying treatment can lead to an abscess, which can be harder to treat.

-You can safely keep breastfeeding your baby or pumping breast milk to feed your baby during illness and treatment.
+You can safely keep breastfeeding your baby during illness and treatment.
 Your breast milk is safe for your baby to drink.
 Any bacteria in your milk will be destroyed by the baby's digestive juices.

 Treating a breast abscess